This site is under construction; further topics to come will include SAT/AP/Umbrella Schools/ENIC/Planning/Transcripts

 Electives (e.g. Art, Music, Foreign Language, Technology)

-[Please note that a HSD is not the same as a GED.
-The GED (General Educational Development) is a separate test for those who didn’t finish high school traditionally but who want to demonstrate equivalent academic ability.]
+*[Please note that a HSD is not the same as a GED.
+The GED (General Educational Development) is a separate test for those who didn’t finish high school traditionally, or dropped out during their teens, but who want to demonstrate academic ability in core subjects.]